cutlet

 complete sentence.

-is true, then words will be capitalized as in a book title.
+If title is true, then words will be capitalized as in a book title.

 This means most words will be capitalized, but some parts of speech